ridhoajaaa/DemonsRobot/README.md

 ## A Powerful and Modular

-DemonsRobor is a Characther powerful in saints saiya anime and modular telegram group management bot built using python3 and sqlalchemy.
+Demons is a Characther powerful in saints saiya anime and modular telegram group management bot built using python3 and sqlalchemy.
 Literally she can do anything to help you make your group a better place like any other bot and she's painted with anime theme for weeb lover's.

 ### Deploy To Heroku 📡</h4>